 Clearly, our skin takes a beating during our third decade of life.
-If you haven’t made skincare a habit during your teens, it’s essential that you finally have a routine in your 20s.
+If you haven’t made skincare a habit during your teens, it’s essential that you finally have a skincare routine in your 20s.

 Starting a Routine: Five Habits You Must Develop

 There’s no single skin care routine that can guarantee flawless complexion and radiant health.
 People react differently to skin care products and daily regimens, after all.
-We can, however, identify five things that must be part of everyone’s skin care routines:
+We can, however, identify five things that must be part of everyone’s sin care routines: